Oliver!: Film adaptations

 In 1968, the show was adapted for film, with a screenplay by Vernon Harris and direction by Carol Reed.
 It starred original Fagin Ron Moody with Jack Wild, Shani Wallis, Oliver Reed, Mark Lester, Harry Secombe and Leonard Rossiter.
 The 1968 motion picture won six Academy Awards including Best Picture, and received nominations for both Moody and Wild.
 It was first telecast in the United States by ABC-TV in 1975.
 The film went to cable in the US in 1982, and it is still regularly broadcast.

-On March 1, 2013, a planned remake of Oliver! was announced.
+On 1 March 2013, a planned remake of Oliver! was announced.
 It was originally aiming for a 2016 release.
 Cameron Mackintosh, the producer of the film version of the musical Les Misérables was announced as producer, and potential talent included Les Misérables Samantha Barks, who played Nancy on the 2011-2013 UK Tour, repeating her part and Stephen Daldry as the director.

 Recordings

 The score of Oliver! has been recorded numerous times.
-There are cast recordings (on compact disc) available for the original 1960 and 1963 productions as well as the 1968 film and the 1994 and 2009 London revivals.
+There are cast recordings (on compact disc) available for the original London and Broadway productions as well as for the 1968 film and the 1994 and 2009 London revivals.
 The 2009 London cast album was recorded live on opening night.

-There are several studio cast recordings of the show including one with Stanley Holloway and Alma Cogan and another with Josephine Barstow and Julian Forsyth.
-A new version with Julian Forsyth was issued recently, and Sally Ann Triplett replacing Barstow.

-Stage casts

-The following table gives the principal casting information for the major productions (both original and revival) of Oliver!.Note' Gwion Wyn Jones went on to perform on the Oliver!
-UK tour in Cardiff and Manchester, until he grew out of the role in February 2012.